 MASP, Museum of Art of São Paulo, is among the most significant museums in Brazil.
 The gallery is an open space where all paintings and photographs are exposed.

-Besides being the city’s postcard, this museum of contemporary art houses the most important European collection in the southern hemisphere.
+Besides being the city’s postcard, the São Paulo Museum of Art is home to the most important European collection in the southern hemisphere.

-Fun fact: Elisabeth II inaugurated the museum in 1968 while in the country.
+Fun fact: In 1968, Queen Elisabeth II inaugurated the museum in its new address at Paulista Ave.

 Joaquina Beach, Santa Catarina